 New research shows strong correlations between elements of open business models and their impact on factors such as internal entrepreneurial activity, the ability to recruit and retain top talent, and financial performance.
 This new model of organization and its key components can be seen in a myriad of new approaches being tested in leading companies.
 A key focus of this virtual event will be on Haier Corporations RenDanHeYi model, one of the most developed and popular of these growing models that offers much to learn from.

 Be a part of the release and findings of Outthinker’s latest research into Business Ecosystems.

-Engage with leading management thinkers Rita McGrath of Columbia Business School, Tony O’Driscoll of Duke Fuqua, Kevin Nolan of GE Appliances, Martin Reeves of the BCG Henderson Institute and Corporate Strategy Officers from across sectors in a series of discussions of the new model “beyond hierarchy” that is emerging.
+Engage with leading management thinkers Rita McGrath of Columbia Business School, Tony O’Driscoll of Duke Fuqua, Kevin Nolan of GE Appliances, Martin Reeves of the BCG Henderson Institute and Chief Strategy Officers from across sectors in a series of discussions of the new model “beyond hierarchy” that is emerging.